pxp928/ssf/docs/content/docs/help/using-cue.md

 +++
 title = "Using CUE"
-description = "Working with CUE in the Secure Software Factory." sort_by = "weight" draft = false weight = 30
-template = "docs/page.html"
+description = "Working with CUE in Factory for Repeatable Secure Creation of Artifacts." sort_by = "weight" draft = false weight = 30 template = "docs/page.html"

 [extra]
-lead = "Working with CUE in the Secure Software Factory." toc = true top = false
+lead = "Working with CUE in Factory for Repeatable Secure Creation of Artifacts." toc = true top = false
 +++

 ## CUE Module Structure

-The top level of the Secure Software Factory (FRSCA) is structured as a [CUE module](https://cuelang.org/docs/concepts/packages/) and follows the [schema/policy/data](https://cuelang.org/docs/concepts/packages/#file-organization) pattern for organizing the files.
+The top level of Factory for Repeatable Secure Creation of Artifacts (FRSCA) is structured as a
+[CUE module](https://cuelang.org/docs/concepts/packages/) and follows the [schema/policy/data](https://cuelang.org/docs/concepts/packages/#file-organization)
+pattern for organizing the files.